umutc/distrubuted-residential-proxy-system/README.md

     -   Navigate to the root `/iac` directory: `cd iac`.
     -   Install CDK dependencies: `npm install`.
     -   Configure AWS credentials for your target account/region.
-    -   Deploy the stack: `cd iac && cdk deploy --require-approval never`. *Note: This command deploys all infrastructure, including Lambdas, API Gateways, SQS Queues, and DynamoDB tables.*
+    -   Deploy the stack: `cdk deploy --require-approval never`. *Note: This command deploys all infrastructure, including Lambdas, API Gateways, SQS Queues, and DynamoDB tables.*
-    -   The deployment outputs will include the Orchestrator WebSocket URL (`wss://...`) and the Job Ingestion HTTP API endpoint (`https://...`).
+    -   The deployment outputs will include the Orchestrator WebSocket URL (`wss://...`, look for `WebSocketApiUrl` output) and the Job Ingestion HTTP API endpoint (`https://...`, look for `HttpApiUrl` output).
     -   Configure secure storage for Agent API keys (e.g., AWS Secrets Manager) - the stack creates a secret named `distributed-res-proxy-agent-keys`.
-    -   Add API keys for your agents to the `distributed-res-proxy-agent-keys` secret in AWS Secrets Manager.
+    -   Add API keys for your agents to the `distributed-res-proxy-agent-keys` secret in AWS Secrets Manager (e.g., using the AWS console or CLI).

 3.  **Agent Setup:**
     -   Clone this repository.